-The proposal is for a 225 lot subdivision.
-A Traffic Impact Analysis (TIA) dated June 20, 2018, has been provided as part of this application package.
-The proposed subdivision plan mitigates impacts to transportation system by providing adequate access and circulation for all 225 lots.
+The proposal is for a 222-lot subdivision.
+A Traffic Impact Analysis (TIA) dated June 20, 2018 and a Traffic Memo dated July 27, 2018, have been provided as part of this application package.
+The proposed subdivision plan mitigates impacts to transportation system by providing adequate access and circulation for all 222 lots.
 Therefore, this criterion has been met.